Oct 14 Better weather

 I headed northwest up SR96 which intersects US50 right there at Hutchinson.
 I cut around the east side of town and went a short distance up SR61 to the turnoff for the Sand Hills State Park.
 Turns out I might have been better off checking out the town, and most specifically the camping options, first, but I didn't.

-trail information that was available and it wouldn't fit in my pocket!
+As it turned out, this was the extent of the trail information that was available and it wouldn't fit in my pocket! |

 I hiked the trails, I bushwhacked, and I just sat and became one with my surroundings.
 Hey! maybe I'm starting to get the hang of this schedule-less travel thingy!
 Anyway, it was late afternoon before I made my way back to The Van.